 Patients with ocular involvement may have decreased retinal pigmentation, leading to sensitivity to light and light avoidance.
-In addition, nystagmus, strabismus, reduced visual acuity, and loss of binocular stereopsis likely result from defective routing of the optic fibers.
+In addition, nystagmus (see Sidebar 1: Nystagmus), strabismus (see Strabismus), reduced visual acuity, and loss of binocular stereopsis likely result from defective routing of the optic fibers.

 Diagnosis of all types of OCA and OA is based on examination of the skin and eyes.
 Early ocular examination may detect iris translucency, reduced retinal pigmentation, foveal hypoplasia, reduced visual acuity, strabismus, and nystagmus.

 There is no treatment for albinism.
-Patients are at high risk of sunburn and skin cancers (especially squamous cell carcinoma) and should avoid direct sunlight, use sunglasses with ultraviolet (UV) filtration, wear protective clothing, and use sunscreen with a sun protection factor (SPF) of ≥ 30 that protects against UVA and UVB wavelengths (see Prevention).
+Patients are at high risk of sunburn and skin cancers (especially squamous cell carcinoma) and should avoid direct sunlight, use sunglasses with ultraviolet (UV) filtration, wear protective clothing, and use sunscreen with a sun protection factor (SPF) as high as possible (eg, 50 or higher) that protects against UVA and UVB wavelengths (see Prevention).
 Some surgical interventions may lessen strabismus.